JourneyOver/chocolatey-packages/automatic/centbrowser/README.md

 #### Uninstall parameters

-Pass as `--params /option`
+Pass as `--params /option` or `--params /option:value`  (value being a 1 for true.)

-- `/userdata` - Indicates if you want the user data folder to be deleted - defaults to false
+- `/del_userdata` - Indicates if you want the user data folder to be deleted - defaults to false

 ![screenshot](https://raw.githubusercontent.com/JourneyOver/chocolatey-packages/master/readme_imgs/centbrowser.png)